 Six Fs Walk-Through

-Coach hits a slow grounder to the fielder.
-Fielder narrates each F out loud while moving through it ("feet, field, funnel, footwork, fire, follow") and finishes with the throw and follow steps to the target.
-Slow it down deliberately so each phase is felt, then pick up the speed across reps until the entire sequence happens at game pace.
-Twelve reps per fielder.
-Coaches who want to see the sequence at full speed can watch the slow-motion video clips inside the Skills Matrix linked above before running the drill cold.
+Coach hits a slow grounder; the fielder narrates each F out loud while moving through it (feet, field, funnel, footwork, fire, follow) and finishes with the throw and follow steps to the target.
+Start deliberately slow so each phase is felt, then pick up the speed across reps until the sequence happens at game pace.
 The single most useful infield drill at 10U through high school because it forces a clean sequence on every play instead of letting players paper over a missed step with arm strength.

 Two players ten feet apart.
 One throws short-hops to the other from a kneeling position; the fielder works the glove out in front and absorbs the hop softly.
-Thirty reps each.
-Builds confidence on the tough hop, which is the single biggest fear at 10U through 14U and the difference between a clean play and a ball deflecting off a glove into right field.
+Builds confidence on the tough hop, the single biggest fear at 10U through 14U and the difference between a clean play and a ball deflecting off a glove into right field.

 Three cones form a triangle.
-Coach hits or rolls grounders from the apex; fielder reads, fields, and throws to one of the two base cones.
-Rotate every five reps.
+The coach hits or rolls grounders from the apex; the fielder reads, fields, and throws to one of the two base cones, rotating every five reps.
 Builds the field-and-throw rhythm without the chaos of a full infield setup.

 Backhand and Forehand Range

-Coach with a fungo bat hits balls to the fielder's backhand and forehand sides alternately.
-Fielder shuffles to position, fields the ball, and throws to a target.
+Coach with a fungo bat hits balls to the fielder's backhand and forehand sides alternately; the fielder shuffles to position, fields the ball, and throws to a target.
 The drill matches a real-inning reaction to a mid-grounder and is the cleanest way to build lateral range without overcomplicating the footwork.

 Double-Play Feed

-Second baseman or shortstop fields a grounder and feeds the pivot man at second; pivot man turns and throws to first.
-Run from both sides.
-Cue points: glove-side feed for the second baseman who is moving toward second, inside-the-bag throw for the shortstop.
-Most coaches teach the play using its scorecard number sequence so fielders can call the read before the pitch.
-The most common combinations are 4-6-3 (second baseman feeds shortstop, who throws to first), 6-4-3 (shortstop feeds second baseman), and 5-2-3 (third baseman to catcher for the force at home, then to first).
+Second baseman or shortstop fields a grounder and feeds the pivot man at second; the pivot man turns and throws to first, run from both sides.
+The most common combinations are 4-6-3, 6-4-3, and 5-2-3, and many coaches teach the play by its scorecard number so fielders can call the read before the pitch.
 Builds the timing that decides whether a routine grounder turns into two outs or just one.
-The drill connects to the lineup decisions in our baseball lineup card when sorting middle-infield combinations that turn double plays cleanly together.

-Coach rolls a slow grounder; fielder charges, fields with the bare hand, and throws on the run to first.
-Run from third base and from the pitcher's mound area.
+Coach rolls a slow grounder; the fielder charges, fields with the bare hand, and throws on the run to first, run from third base and from the pitcher's mound area.
 Builds the charge-and-throw rhythm that turns a slow rolling ball into an out, which a routine fielding play often misses.
 A 12U-and-up drill.

 Tag Plays at Second

-Middle infielder takes a feed at second base and applies a tag on a runner sliding in.
-Use a pop-up slide and a hook slide so the fielder learns to read both.
-Coach tracks tag application, not just whether the runner is out.
+Middle infielder takes a feed at second base and applies a tag on a runner sliding in, using both a pop-up slide and a hook slide so the fielder learns to read both.
+The coach tracks tag application, not just whether the runner is out.
 Tag mechanics are one of the most under-coached parts of infield defense and decide more close plays at second than coaches usually credit.

 Bunt Defense Coverage

-Hitter shows bunt; coach calls the bunt direction (third, first, push toward the pitcher).
-Defense rotates: third baseman or first baseman charges, catcher fields anything in front of the plate, pitcher covers an unattended base.
-Run from a stretch motion at 12U and up.
+Hitter shows bunt and the coach calls the direction (third, first, push toward the pitcher).
+The defense rotates: a corner charges, the catcher fields anything in front of the plate, and the pitcher covers an unattended base, run from a stretch motion at 12U and up.
 Bunt defense is one of the most common ways teams give up free runners at the high school level.

 Outfield Drills